hewhomust/potential-chainsaw/README.md

 # Proposal - Potential Chainsaw

 ## Introduction

-To add: a way for users to display how an article/comment makes them feel (emotional) without making a text comment.
+Online news sources are abundant and highly convienient to the average user, but how can someone be sure about the level of bias present in what they are reading?
+We aim to compare articles side-by-side, in terms of reliability and bias.

 ## Concept
-A website.
-Each day, a new topic will be posted and a number (2-5) of articles on that topic/story will be selected for display.
-The articles will be taken from popular news sources that represent a variety of socio/political leanings (rated using the economic/social progressive/consevative matrix).
+We will deliver a news source pooling website, which focuses on comparing articles while delivering convienient news.
+Each day, a sinlge topic will be posted and a number of articles (2-5) on that topic/story will be selected for display.
+The articles will be taken from all kinds of news sources and rated by a variety of socio/political leanings (using the economic/social progressive/consevative matrix).
+Complex methods of discussion will be facilitated, including quoting parts of the article, emotional responses, and the ability to build comment threads in various places within an article, as well as a general thread at the end.
+After 24 hours has passed, the discussion is locked and no further changes can be made.

 ### User Interaction
 Users must register to post/vote but anyone may view.